Legionaries of Christ: Abuses

-One of the first English language public reports of abuse came in 1997 exposing abused that happened in the 1950s.
+One of the first English language public reports of abuse came in 1997 exposing abuse that happened in the 1950s.
 Juan Vaca and seven other early victims of Maciel "gave graphic accounts" in the Hartford Courant of how they watched Maciel inject himself with a morphine painkiller in Spain and Rome in the 1950s and finally had to be hospitalized.
 Cardinal Valerio Valeri received reports "from an older seminarian in Mexico City" and the head of the one Legion high school at the time (Cumbres Institute), who were concerned about Maciel's drug use and "overly affectionate behavior with boys".
 Valeri suspended Maciel but in 1959 he was reinstated by Clemente Micara, the interim vicar of Rome.